 What Are The Advantages Of Each Connection Setting?

 Each of the realities as captured above presents advantages that may be of interest to you as a user, depending on your particular reality and needs at the moment of purchase or use.

 The cameras that must use the base station to do their thing generally have more memory on board and have the additional security of making certain that in the event of theft of the camera (which is a possibility), the footage isn’t lost – even right up to the ones that implicated its very theft for that matter as all footage is captured by the camera and saved securely on the base station.

 Again, if you’re one who would appreciate other Eufy devices in the future like the Eufy Security Video Doorbell, this will save you additional expense when that time comes as you wouldn’t need to buy an additional base but simply use the existing one bought prior.

-However, you would also find satisfaction from buying the non-base station-supported Eufy cameras like the Solo Cam S40 if you have no further need for additional cameras and are certain that the mono setup is all you need for your security surveillance needs.
+However, you will also find satisfaction from buying the non-base station-supported Eufy cameras like the Solo Cam S40 if you have no further need for additional cameras and are certain that the mono setup is all you need for your security surveillance needs.

-If you’re also only giving the company a try and aren’t very certain that in the future, you’ll be buying more Eufy branded products that may need the HomeBase to work, going the solo way with the options from the company that don’t require a base station to work is the smartest way to go.
+If you’re also only giving the company a try and aren’t very certain that in the future, you’ll be buying more Eufy branded products that may need the HomeBase to work, going the solo way with the options from the company that doesn’t require a base station to work is the smartest way to go.